 Grandpa traditional challah bread is a classic family recipe.
 Whenever Grandpa Piasek is in town, you can be sure to fill up at least a half of day making several loafs of Challah.
 Finally, in my late 20’s I decided to document the recipe.

 Challah bread is traditional Jewish bread that is most usually eaten on Sabbath or Holidays.
 The dough is enriched with eggs and oil and then braided and sometimes a little sugar is added to the dough as well.
 The styles of braiding or forming into different shaped loaves mean different things.
 For example, when there are three braids it symbolizes truth, peace, and justice.
 When there are 12 humps, they symbolize the miracle of the 12 loaves for 12 tribes of Israel.
-Most modern, several diners and deli, and fancy brunch places serve up Challad French Toast.
-Whenever or however you bake and eat it, you should know that you are experiences a huge taste of tradition.
+Most modern, several diners and deli, and fancy brunch places serve up Challah French Toast.
+Whenever or however you bake and eat it, you should know that you are experiencing a huge taste of tradition.

 Recipe for Grandpa’s Challah Bread